Skip to main contentScroll Top

 View from the west coast of the island.

-Further back towards the main path, we were landing near Cape Laem Tukata, where we had arrived on foot the day before, taking our walk from the hotel.
+Further along, heading back towards the main path, we arrived at Cape Laem Tukata , where we had walked the day before from the hotel.
 The loop was complete!

 Laem Tookkata Koh Mak